Sparse Bayesian mass-mapping with uncertainties: hypothesis testing of structure: Application to Abel-520 Observational Catalogs

 \subsection{Hypothesis Testing of Local Structure: A520 Datasets}

-We conducted hypothesis tests on both the \citetalias{[36]} and \citetalias{[32]} datasets.
-Due to the high estimated noise-level present in the data, and the limited data resolution, no local massive structure of interest within either image could increase the objective function sufficiently to reject the hypothesis with any meaningful confidence.
-This is to say that; given the limited, noisy data and using the measurement operator and prior ($\ell_1$-term) presented in this paper we can say that the data is insufficient to statistically determine the physicality of local small scale structure in both the \citetalias{[36]} and \citetalias{[32]} datasets.

-The initial conflict between \citetalias{[36]} and \citetalias{[32]} was over the existence and position of a small, central convergence peak \emdash with a notably large mass-to-light ratio, indicated the possibility of self-interacting dark matter.
-A subsequent inquiry was conducted \citep{[9]} using the GLIMPSE reconstruction algorithm \citep{[6]} and concluded that this peculiar peak existed in the \citetalias{[32]} dataset but not in the \citetalias{[36]} dataset \emdash however as the GLIMPSE algorithm is not posed in a complete statistical form, this roughly speaking was the extent of their statistical analysis.
+We conducted hypothesis tests on the three primary over dense regions, in addition to the contested dark core, in both the \citetalias{[36]} and \citetalias{[32]} datasets.
+In the absence of an optical counterpart, detection at high confidence of the dark core (location 2 in Figure \ref{fig:J14_C12_reconstructions}) would provide a contradiction to the collisionless model of dark matter -- indicating potential self-interaction of dark matter.
+Due to the high estimated noise-level present in the data, and the limited data resolution, only the two largest peaks in both datasets (peaks 1 and 3 of Figure \ref{fig:J14_C12_reconstructions}) sufficiently raised the objective function to reject the hypothesis at any meaningful confidence.
+This is to say that; given the limited, noisy data and using the measurement operator and prior ($\ell_1$-term) presented in this paper we can say that the data is insufficient to statistically determine the physicality of local small scale substructure (such as the dark core) in both the \citetalias{[36]} and \citetalias{[32]} datasets.
+The initial conflict between \citetalias{[36]} and \citetalias{[32]} was over the existence and position of a dark core (location 2 in Figure \ref{fig:J14_C12_reconstructions}), with a notably large mass-to-light ratio, indicated the possibility of self-interacting dark matter.
+A subsequent inquiry was conducted \citep{[9]} using the GLIMPSE reconstruction algorithm \citep{[6]} and concluded that this peculiar peak existed in the \citetalias{[32]} dataset but not in the \citetalias{[36]} dataset.

 As such, our conclusions agree well with \citeauthor{[9]} (and generally with those drawn in both \citetalias{[36]} and \citetalias{[32]}).
-However, within our Bayesian hierarchical formalism (which constitutes a principled statistical framework) we push this conclusion further to say that the data are insufficient to determine the physicality of these peaks, let alone their position.
+However, within our Bayesian hierarchical formalism (which constitutes a principled statistical framework) we push this conclusion further to say that the data are insufficient to determine the physicality of these peaks.